Talend Rejected Rows

 Talend Rejected Rows 8

+Next, we used tMap to process those rejected rows.
 Then we used tLogRow to display those rejected rows in table format.

 Talend Rejected Rows 10

+Let me open the tMap editor.
 We added all the rows from the tDBOutput to tMap.
 If you observe, it has two extra columns error code (error number) and error message.

-Once you run this Talend tMap job, you can see all the rejected rows along with error code and corresponding error message.
+Once you run this Talend tMap job, you can see all the rejected rows along with the error code and corresponding error message.

-Talend Rejected Rows 13
+Run the Talend Rejected Rows Job

 We used the tFileDelimitedOutput to save these rejected rows in a text file.
 Here, we used a comma as the column separator.

-Talend Rejected Rows 14
+Save Talend Rejected Rows Ito a Text File

 There are some situations where we have to save the rejected rows of all the Talend jobs in a single file or table.
 In that scenario, we have to use the same schema for all the tables (with different columns).
-In this situation, we use a single column to hold all the information (columns) of a particular table, second column for error code, and last column for the error message.
+In this situation, we use a single column to hold all the information (columns) of a particular table, a second column for the error code, and a last column for the error message.

-Let me open the tMap to concat all the columns in a table and wrote the following expression.
-It means EmpID of string type stores all the Employees information, and each column separate by | symbol.
+Let me open the tMap to concat all the columns in a table and write the following expression.
+It means EmpID of string type stores all the Employee’s information, and each column is separated by the | symbol.

-Talend Rejected Rows 16
+Talend Rejected Rows Configuration

 We store these records in the above-specified text file.
 So, let me alter the schema and remove the existing text file from the system.
+Next, please run teh Job to see the result.

 Now you can see that our File has three columns, and the EmpID column has all the Employee table columns.